VirtualityForSafety/SharePaper/README.md

 ## How to use
  - A demo video will be posted.

+## Metadata License
+SharePaper asserts no claims of ownership to individual items of paper metadata and associated files.

 ## Contributor
  - [Soyeon Kim](https://github.com/soykim314): data filtering and integrity